home-assistant/home-assistant.io/source/_docs/locked_out.md

 ## Forgot Password

+### Home Assistant (including Supervised)

+If you’ve forgotten your user, then deleting the files mentioned above will be necessary to start a new onboarding process.

+If you know the user, but not the password and you can access the [Home Assistant console](https://www.home-assistant.io/hassio/commandline/) and use the command below:

+Connect a keyboard and monitor to your device.

+`ha auth reset --username "<existing_user>" --password "<new_password>"`

-### Home Assistant Core users:
+### Home Assistant Core

 While you should hopefully be storing your passwords in a password manager, if you lose the password associated with the owner account the only way to resolve this is to delete *all* the authentication data.
 You do this by shutting down Home Assistant and deleting the following files from the `.storage/` folder in your [configuration folder](/docs/configuration/):
-  * auth
-  * auth_provider.homeassistant
-  * onboarding
-  * hassio
-  * cloud

-### Home Assistant Supervised users:

-If you’ve forgotten your user, then the deleting the files mentioned above will be necessary to start a new onboarding process.

-If you know the user, but not the password and you can access the [Home Assistant Console](https://www.home-assistant.io/hassio/commandline/) and use the command below:
-Connect a keyboard and monitor to your device.
-`ha auth reset --username <existing_user> --password <new_password>`
+- `auth`
+- `auth_provider.homeassistant`
+- `onboarding`
+- `hassio`
+- `cloud`

-## Recovering Data for Home Assistant Supervised users:
+## Recovering Data for Home Assistant (including Supervised)

 Unless your SD card/data is corrupted, you can still get to your files or troubleshoot further.
 There are a few routes:

-* Connect a usb keyboard and hdmi monitor directly to the pi
+* Connect a USB keyboard and HDMI monitor directly to the pi

 * Remove the SD and access the files from another machine (preferably one running Linux)

 ## Connect directly

-If you’re using a pi, you're likely going to have to pull the power in order to get your monitor recognized at boot.
+If you’re using a Raspberry Pi, you're likely going to have to pull the power in order to get your monitor recognized at boot.
 Pulling power has a risk of corrupting the SD, but you may not have another option.
 Most standard USB keyboards should be recognized easily.

-Once you're connected you'll see a running dmesg log.
+Once you're connected, you'll see a running dmesg log.
 Hit the enter key to interrupt the log.
 Sign in as "root".
 There is no password.

-You will then be at the Home Assistant CLI where you can run the custom commands.
-These are the same you would run using the ssh addon but without using "ha" in front.
+You will then be at the Home Assistant CLI, where you can run the custom commands.
+These are the same as you would run using the SSH addon but without using `ha` in front of it.
 For example:

 * `core logs` for Home Assistant Core log
 * `supervisor logs` for supervisor logs